CMSgov/bluebutton-site-static/_pages/developers.md

 Your application can now exchange the code provided in the redirected request for a access token.

-To retrieve a token, POST to the BB2.0 /token endpoint providing the code with the following parameters:
+To retrieve an access token, POST to the BB2.0 /token endpoint providing the code with the following parameters:

 * `client_id`
 * `client_secret`